-\Students taking AP Calculus AB will be expected to write the AP exam in May.
+Students taking AP Calculus AB will be expected to write the AP exam in May.
 If students score a 4 or 5 on this exam, they are entitled to credit for the first term of calculus at many national and international universities.
-As of December 2021, the cost of the exam is approximately \$125.00 CAD.
+Please see more information (incl. exam fee) on pages 21-22 of this booklet.